Businesses that publish infographics have 12% greater traffic volume

 - Organic Search – Infographics published throughout relevant sites drive highly authoritative links and ranking to the clients who deploy them regularly.

 - Evergreen – Infographics often provide that can be repromoted month over month and sometimes year over year.

 - Repurpose – Because we return assets to clients, we’ve utilized the elements from their infographics to feed their social image shares, their sales presentations, their one-sheets, and their website.
 An infographic need not be a single image delivery, it can provide dozens of assets to repurpose in other material.

-The return on investment on an Infographic isn’t measured in days or weeks, it’s often measured in months and years.
-We’ve had clients that have told us several years later that they are still the top pages visited on their website.
+The return on investment on an Infographic isn’t measured in days or weeks; it’s often measured in months and years.
+We’ve had clients who have told us several years later that they are still the top pages visited on their website.